 - Stomach – Some women may experience the feeling of fullness and may not be able to eat as much as they used to.
 This can even lead to significant weight loss.

 If you think your expanded uterus is caused by fibroids, it’s a good idea to schedule a consultation to get checked.
-An interventional radiologist will use either an ultrasound or MRI to diagnose your fibroids and then will work with you to create a comprehensive treatment plan.
+An interventional radiologist will use an ultrasound or MRI to diagnose your fibroids and then work with you to create a comprehensive treatment plan.
 It’s important to consider your treatment options and understand that invasive surgery is not the only solution.

-Non-surgical treatments like Uterine Fibroid Embolization offer many benefits such as no hospitalization, a shorter recovery, the ability to preserve your uterus, and retain fertility.
+Non-surgical treatments like Uterine Fibroid Embolization offer many benefits such as no hospitalization, a shorter recovery, the ability to preserve your uterus and retain fertility.